 Fielding technology resources will not be used to harm, or threaten to harm, the safety of another individual or individuals.
 The user must comply with Fielding policies and federal, state and local laws regarding discriminatory harassment.
-Examples of violations include, but are not limited to: defamation, violation of privacy; intentionally placing a person or persons in reasonable fear of imminent physical harm; giving or causing to be given false reports of fire or other dangerous conditions; or harassment or discrimination based on race, color, religion, sex, sexual orientation, national origin or citizenship status, age, disability, or veteran status.
+Examples of violations include, but are not limited to: defamation, violation of privacy; intentionally placing a person or persons in reasonable fear of imminent physical harm; giving or causing to be given false reports of fire or other dangerous conditions; or harassment or discrimination of any protected class as defined in our Non-Discrimination policy.